TDarkShadow/iheartnewvegas/main.md

   - [X] Plugin
   - [X] WASD Compatible

-> The **Classic Pip-Boy Font** option includes the **Default Font Tweaks** option, and is a matter of preference.
+> ℹ️ The **Classic Pip-Boy Font** option includes the **Default Font Tweaks** option, and is a matter of preference.
 I personally use it alongside a tweaked Pip-Boy color for that classic Fallout feel (this tweak is present in the **INI Config** section.

 [**Vanilla HUD Cleaned**](https://www.nexusmods.com/newvegas/mods/70001)
 Cleans up HUD textures (such as the compass ticks or other arrows) that have went unnoticed.